 If I’m injured and take time off from work, will I be paid?

 Florida law says you will not be paid for seven days of disability unless your disability extends over 21 days.
 Then you may be paid by the insurance company for the first seven days.
 In most case, you will receive a benefit check, bi-weekly.
 You should receive your first check within 21 days after reporting the injury.
 It will amount to two-thirds of your average weekly wage, as calculated by the wage you were receiving three months prior to your injury.

 What if I was partially to blame for my accident?

 If it is determined that you had some role in your own injury like you were not following the safety rules set by your company, your benefits can be lowered by 25 percent.

 Will I lose my job if I apply for benefits?

-You cannot be fired in retaliation for filing a Workers’ compensation claim.
-However, Florida law does not require your employer to hold your job open until you return the time you return to work.
+You cannot be fired in retaliation for filing a workers’ compensation claim.
+However, Florida law does not require your employer to hold your job open until the time you return to work.
 If you were fired in retaliation for filing a claim, talk to a Florida Workers’ Compensation attorney about preserving your rights.

 Do I have to pay for my medical bills?